-After you breathe your big sigh of relief that 2016 is (almost) behind us, what’s next for your job search in 2017?
-What will the year bring that will change the way we search for jobs and create our working lives?
+What’s next for your job search?
+What changes are coming to the way we search for jobs and create our working lives?

-Here’s what I think will be important for a job seeker in 2017:
+Here’s what will be important for a job seeker to know:

 1. Hyper-fast response time.